Blog

 Practical guides on shortcuts, text expansion, macros, and automation — for the people who measure their day in saved minutes.

-Turn on in-field Vim and get NORMAL/INSERT/VISUAL editing — dw, ciw, dot-repeat — inside inputs, textareas, and the Gmail compose box.
+Turn on in-field Vim and get real NORMAL/INSERT/VISUAL editing — dw, ciw, dot-repeat, counts — inside inputs, textareas, and the Gmail compose box.

 Read →How to add custom keyboard shortcuts to any website

 Most web apps ship almost no keyboard shortcuts.
-Here is how to map your own to any action, on any site, in a couple of minutes.
+Here is how to map your own to any action, on any site, in a couple of minutes — no code required.

 Read →Text expansion with variables and conditional logic